heartListeners/heartListener/README.md

 In some service functions, we may make decisions based solely on non-manual automatic decision-making mechanisms such as information system and algorithm.
 If these decisions significantly affect your legitimate rights and interests, you have the right to ask us for an explanation, and we will also provide appropriate remedies to contact us for management.

-For security and identification reasons, you may not be able to directly get some information through the interactive interface of HeartListener.
+For security and identification reasons, you may not be able to directly get some information through the interactive interface of SleepZ.
 If it is necessary for you to access, modify or request to delete such information according to laws, please send your questions to our designated email according to the contact information provided in Article 11 of this policy.
 We will review the problems involved as soon as possible and reply to you in time after verifying your user ID.

 Obtaining  copy of information